-The continent's greatest challenge in reaping from the free trade area remains improving the trade environment particularly with regards to trade infrastructure, communications-where the largest opportunities lie for youth in digital trade, and productive and trade finance.
+The continent's greatest challenge in reaping from

+According to UNCTAD, a total of USD 21.9 billion untapped export potential of intra-African trade remains due to trade-related frictions.
+The IMF estimates that a reduction in tariff by 90 percent and non-tariff barriers by 50 percent accompanied by reforms that strengthen the trade environment (trade infrastructure, financial development, telecommunication, and security) could translate to a 53 percent increase in intra-Africa trade flows (IMF, the free trade area remains improving the trade environment particularly with regards to trade infrastructure, communications-where the largest opportunities lie for youth in digital trade, and productive and trade finance.
 The application of non-tariff measures (NTMs), which end up in NTBs (IMF, 2023) such as unjustified SPS requirements and procedures, import/export restrictions, state interventions in markets, inefficient customs procedures, high levels of informality, police roadblocks, and corruption, are also a challenge.
 Although tariffs within the RECs are low or zero, tariffs on imports from other RECs remain relatively high estimated at an average of 6 percent.
-However, NTBs, in particular custom formalities, pose more obstacles as it is estimated to be equivalent to an import tariff of 18 percent on average (AATM, 2019; IMF, 2023) or contribute an impact of 2-20 percent on the prices of goods and services (Moyer, et al. 2021).
+However, NTBs, in particular custom formalities, pose more obstacles as it is estimated to be equivalent to an import tariff of 18 percent on average (AATM17, 2019; IMF, 2023) or contribute an impact of 2-20 percent on the prices of goods and services (Moyer, et al. 2021).
 Today, even the most traditionally integrated cross-border trading partners are implementing policies that lean towards food self-sufficiency owing to the volatile food security situation emanating from the multiple shocks being experienced across the continent (AGRA, Food Security Monitors, editions 30-38; Nhemachena, C and Murwisi, K. 2020).
 Protectionist moves using trade restrictions disrupt the trade environment and displace private sector investments.
 The use of trade measures or non-trade measures, such as border closure or behind the border measures such as export/import licenses has had a significant impact on the flow of trade and undermines the aspirations of AfCFTA.
 Furthermore, in many countries in Africa, road, air, and sea transport costs remain high, export and custom procedures remain complex, trade infrastructure is limited, and deficient and limited knowledge of trade requirements restrain the participation of many private sector players in regional and continental trade (FAO, 2020; AU, AfCFTA Secretariat, and UN Women 2021).